stephaniejue/100-days-of-code/log.md

 **Today's Progress**: Not much to report, but worked on my portfolio a little

 **Thoughts** Trying to figure out the contact form for my portfolio, then realized I need to figure out PHP for Heroku for the tutorial I'm doing.
-So spent some time installing and configuring... going to work on it more tomorrow
+So spent some time installing and configuring... going to work on it more tomorrow.

+### Day 15: Tuesday, January 17, 2017

+**Today's Progress**: Still fighting with my contact form

+**Thoughts** Got my static site up on heroku with contact_me.php, but it's still not working.
+It's giving me a success alert, which is the frustrating part.
+I downloaded MAMP to try and figure this out on a local server, but still no luck.
+Digging continues tomorrow.